-Step 5: Remove the crucible from the source, following the steps described below to avoid damaging the O-ring-sealing surface on the base of the crucible.
-If scraped against the stainless steel water baffle protruding beneath the exposed pocket, this surface can easily be scratched deeply enough that the O-ring in the crucible mounting flange will no longer seal correctly.
+Step 5: Remove the crucible from the source, following these steps to avoid damaging the O-ring-sealing surface on the base of the crucible:

-- (a) Grasp the knurled thumbscrew and use it to lift the crucible straight up as far as it will go. - (b) Raise rear edge of the crucible until it just clears the surface of the coil housing just behind the crucible. - (c) Pull the crucible clear of the coil housing by angling it upward and backward at the same time, as shown in Figure 6-6.
-Be very careful at this point not to scrape the crucible's O-ring-sealing surface on the water baffle.
+- (a) Grasp the knurled thumbscrew and use it to lift the crucible straight up as far as it will go. - (b) Raise rear edge of crucible until it just clears the edge of the coil housing to the rear of the crucible. - (c) Pull the crucible clear of the coil housing by angling it upward and backward at the same time, as shown in Figure 6-5.
+At this point, be very careful not to scrape the crucible's O-ring-sealing surface on the water baffle.

-Figure 6-6.
+Figure 6-5.
 Removing the crucible from the source.
-Note angle of withdrawal
+Note angle of withdrawal.